-Register into the SUOMI.fi viestit service so that you can easily and securely contact the State Treasury.
+For looking up any missing information, you can stop filling in the notification and resume it later (6 months) Register into the SUOMI.fi viestit service so that you can easily and securely contact the State Treasury.

-Daily allowance and other compensation
+Daily allowances and other compensations

-Data is based on the situation in 2018.
+Data is based on the situation in 2020.